Human rights in South Korea: Minority and immigrant rights

 South Korea is one of the most ethnically homogeneous countries in the world, and it is difficult for outsiders to be fully accepted.

 The large population of workers from Southeast Asia, over half of whom are estimated to be in the country illegally, face considerable discrimination both in and out of the workplace.

 This has led to the privately funded establishment of a school specifically targeted at children with an immigrated parent, with English and Korean as its main languages.
 When Hines Ward, who is of mixed Korean and African American heritage, earned MVP honors in Super Bowl XL, it sparked a debate in Korean society about the treatment mixed children receive.

-South Korea's still continuing traditionalist beliefs result in few people being open about their homosexuality.
+South Korea's continuing traditionalist beliefs result in few people being open about their homosexuality.
 Homosexuality is discouraged, although homosexuality is legal in South Korea.
-As a result, there are few if any legal protections in place for gays and lesbians, and many of them are afraid to come out to their families, friends, and co-workers.
-Gay men are not allowed to serve in the military, and in 2005 five soldiers were discharged for homosexuality.
+As a result, there are few, if any, legal protections in place for gays and lesbians, and many of them are afraid to come out to their families, friends, and co-workers.
+Gay men are not allowed to serve in the military, and in 2005, five soldiers were discharged for homosexuality.

 Refugees from North Korea

-Just as the DPRK considers South Koreans as fellow citizens, North Koreans are considered citizens of the Republic of Korea, and are automatically given South Korean citizenship and passports upon arrival into ROK territory.
+Just as the DPRK considers South Koreans as fellow citizens, North Koreans are considered citizens of the Republic of Korea and are automatically given South Korean citizenship and passports upon arrival in ROK territory.
 However, many refugees from North Korea have complained that they find integration into South Korean society to be difficult.
 They say they often face social ostracism and a government that would rather they keep quiet about the human rights situation in the North.

 The government has taken major steps to minimize the impact the refugees might have on its policy towards the North.
-An Internet radio station operated by refugees, broadcasting for those living in the North, was subject to a campaign of harassment that ended in it being unable to afford its rent after less than one month of operation.
+An Internet radio station operated by refugees, broadcasting for those living in the North, was subject to a campaign of harassment that ended in its being unable to afford its rent after less than one month of operation.
 The station accused the government of either being behind the campaign or tacitly encouraging it.
 The government also blocked activists from sending radios to the North, and a scuffle reportedly left activist Norbert Vollertsen injured.